New realities for product-making companies

 This creates a great deal of disruption.
 Today’s product features will become irrelevant as value drivers, but numerous new opportunities for product-making businesses will also arise.

 For companies wanting to make the most of all this, Accenture’s Eric Schaeffer and David Sovie wrote the book Reinventing the Product, available to purchase here.
-The book is designed to help companies master the art of product reinvention and take advantage of the massive value potential fast-advancing digital technologies offer.
+The book is designed to help companies achieve mastery the art of product reinvention and take advantage of the massive value potential fast-advancing digital technologies offer.
 Have a look:

 Five big shifts define the new product world

 The emergence of the new product world is driven by five big shifts.

 Technology and software as the value source

 In smart connected products, digital parts and software will be the only value-creating components.

 Some industrial product-making companies are already creating such products or heading in this direction.
 Chinese Haier Group has made their home appliance ranges smart and connected.
 Automobile supplier Faurecia is about to revolutionize the car interior by rendering it smart and interactive.